computing-den/barefront/templates/server_client/README.template.md

 npm run clean
 npm run build

-# Run only once to set up the server's system and nginx.
+# Deploy based on the deploy/example file.
+Will set up nginx and systemd.
-npm run deploy -- --init-server example

-# Deploys the git index to the server.
 npm run deploy example

 # Clean the server, only deletes nginx and systemd and reloads them
-npm run deploy -- --clean-server example
+npm run clean-server example

 ```